dalenewman/Transformalize.Transform.PoorMansTSqlFormatter/README.md

 This adds a `formatsql` method to Transformalize using [Poor Man's T-SQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter).
-It is a plug-in compatible with Transformalize 0.3.4-beta.
+It is a plug-in for Transformalize.

 Build the Autofac project and put it's output into Transformalize's *plugins* folder.